There are some Nouns in Spanish which, despite being feminine, sometimes use the masculine articles “el” and “un”.

 Esta es un arma muy moderna = This is a very modern weapon.

-If the 2 conditions don’t happen, then we use feminine articles
+If the two conditions are not met, then we use feminine articles

 For example, if the noun is plural: